How Many Fillets Will A Whole Fish Yield?

 Other Fish Yields

-Let's look at other fish yields I've picked up on several websites.
-Although the yields may differ from site to site, I've found that most are in the same ballpark.
-So you can use the math formulas above to determine the price per pound of fillet if you have the price per pound of whole fish and yield or the price per pound of a whole fish if you have the price per pound of fillet and the yield.
+So you can use the math formulas above to determine the price per pound of fillet if you have the price per pound of whole fish and yield, or the price per pound of a whole fish if you have the price per pound of fillet and the yield.
 Now say that three times fast.

-Also, remember the actual yields any fish offers can vary depending on the overall size of the fish, the sex of the fish, what season you are in, and the fishmonger's skills.
+Also, remember that the actual yields any fish offers can vary depending on the overall size of the fish, the sex of the fish, what season you are in, and the fishmonger’s skills.
 Larger fish tend to offer better yields.

 Lower Yielding Fish